top of page

 This reclassification generally happens when a tender offer is deemed "compensatory" based on factors such as the price paid for the shares.
 A common indicator is when the offer is restricted to current employees, the price offered is at a premium to the current 409A valuation, and the company itself is sponsoring the tender (rather than an investor).
 In these cases, the IRS may view that premium not as investment gain, but as a bonus for your performance or tenure.

-Note: Different forms of equity (NSOs vs. ISOs vs. RSUs) are taxed differently.
-It is vital to review your specific grant types with a tax professional.
+*Note: Different forms of equity (NSOs vs. ISOs vs. RSUs) are taxed differently.
+It's vital to review your specific grant types with a tax professional.

 The 'Sell vs. Hold' Gut Check: A Framework for Your Decision